karankris/Js_Exercises-Web_development/README.md

 ## Note
      Folder named as Javascript for progress-1 and the javascript code is done in same html file by using script tag.
+     From progress-2 there will will be seperate js file for Javascript code

 ### Topics covered in progress-2 (29-09-2023)
 - Username validation-1: Removal of white space in the beginning and in end of the input by using trim() function.
 - Username validation-2: Username should be more than two characters or entites it is verified by using length function.